-- 10.4 Sixth Amendment, dated as of November 27, 1996, to the Second Amended and Restated Credit Agreement among the Registrant and the several banks and financial institutions (incorporated by reference to the Company's Annual Report on Form 10-K for the year ended November 30, 1996 filed via EDGAR on February 28, 1997). - 11 Statement of Computation of Income (Loss) Per Common Share (filed via EDGAR herewith). - 21 Subsidiaries of the Registrant (filed via EDGAR herewith). - 23 Independent Auditors' Consent (filed via EDGAR herewith). - 27 Financial Data Schedule (filed via EDGAR herewith) - (d) All other schedules are omitted because the required information is shown in the financial statements or notes thereto or because they are not applicable.
+EXHIBIT NUMBER DESCRIPTION 10.4 Sixth Amendment, dated as of November 27, 1996, to the Second Amended and Restated Credit Agreement among the Registrant and the several banks and financial institutions (filed via EDGAR herewith).
+11 Statement of Computation of Income (Loss) Per Commor Share (Page 149 herein).
+21 Subsidiaries of the Registrant (Page 150 herein).
+23 Independent Auditors' Consent (Page 151 herein).
+27 Financial Data Schedule (filed via EDGAR herewith)

+(d) All other schedules are omitted because the required information is shown in the financial statements or notes thereto or because they are not applicable.